Connecting Projects to the Grid 2024 | 13 June 2024 - Addleshaw Goddard, London

 Delivering shared grid connections – new opportunities to maximise available capacity on the network

-• What projects are best suited for sharing a grid connection?
+• What technologies are best suited for sharing a grid connection?

-• The benefits of having a singular connection point for multiple projects
+• The benefits of having a singular connection point for multiple technologies

 Speaker: